-In February 2022 we were named Microsoft Advertising's 2021 Supply Partner of the Year EMEA.
+Microsoft Advertising has been our partner since 2010, in November 2020 we extended our partnership for four additional years.
+In February 2022 we were named Microsoft Advertising's 2021 Global Supply Partner of the Year.
 This prestigious award goes to the business that has shown excellence in partnership with Microsoft Advertising across all areas of collaboration.
 This recognition is based on key partnership results that include engagement, revenue growth, feature adoption in Search and Native, and the scale of joint activities.

-According to Statista, as of April 2021, Microsoft BING had 1.08 billion of unique monthly global visitors, delivered 12 billion monthly searches over PC.
-According to Statista, as of January 2022, Microsoft BING had 7.61% worldwide PC market share.
-In addition, it generated approximately \$8.5 billion in revenue in the 2021 fiscal year.
+According to Statista and comScore, Microsoft BING had 1.2 billion unique monthly global visitors as of May 2022, and delivered 14.7 billion monthly searches over PC as of June 2022.
+As of December 2022, Microsoft BING had 8.95% worldwide PC market share.
+In addition, it generated approximately \$11.5 billion in revenue in the 2022 fiscal year.